On the classical and quantum dynamics of a class of nonpolynomial oscillators: Three dimensional generalization of the nonlinear oscillators

 The energy eigenvalues (\ref{enr-nlo}) are also of quadratic nature similar to the Higgs oscillator and Mathews-Lakshmanan oscillator.
-While solving the system (\ref{schwingerq-nlor}) quantum mechanically the ordering parameters play important role since $\sigma_1$ and $\sigma_2$ (vide (\ref{sigma1}) and (\ref{sigma2})) are also being related with $n$.
+While solving the system (\ref{schwingerq-nlor}) quantum mechanically the ordering parameters play an important role since $\sigma_1$ and $\sigma_2$ (vide (\ref{sigma1}) and (\ref{sigma2})) are also being related with $n$.
 This is possible when the ordering parameters are treated as arbitrary.
 To obtain the eigenfunctions for different values of $n$, we have to find out the roots $z_i, \; i = 0, 1, 2, ...n$,\ by solving the equation in $z_i$ of degree $n+1$.
-Hence it is possible only to obtain a few states of the system (\ref{ham-nlo}).
+Hence it is possible only to obtain a few states of the system (\ref{ham-nlo}) which have been listed in the Table given in Appendix B.